-Therefore, one has to bear in mind that a local trivialisation of a principal $G$-bundle $X$ when restricted to a reduced $G'$-sub-bundle $X'$ need not be a trivialisation of~$X'$.
-The clue is that the principal bundle $U(1) \rightarrow U(1)/(\mathbb{Z}/2\mathbb{Z})$ is not trivial.
-Its triviality would be a sufficient condition for the triviality of the reduction: \begin{proposition} If $ G \rightarrow G/G'$ is trivial as $G'$-bundle, then any $G'$-reduction of a trivial $G$-bundle is trivial. \end{proposition}
+Therefore, one has to bear in mind that a local trivialisation of a principal $G$-bundle $X$ when restricted to a reduced $G'$-subbundle $X'$ need not be a trivialisation of~$X'$.
+The point here is that the principal bundle $U(1) \rightarrow U(1)/(\mathbb{Z}/2\mathbb{Z})$ is not trivial.
+Its triviality would be a sufficient condition for the triviality of the reduction: \begin{proposition} If $ G \rightarrow G/G'$ is trivial as a principal $G'$-bundle, then any $G'$-reduction of a~trivial $G$-bundle is trivial. \end{proposition}

-Finally, recall that reductions of principal bundles are classified by the global sections of appropriate associated fibre bundles \cite[Theorem~2.3]{h-d94}.
-More precisely, a $G$-principal bundle $X\rightarrow M$ can be reduced to a $G'$-sub-bundle if and only if there exists a global section of the associated fibre bundle $\pi:X/G'\rightarrow M$.
-There is a natural way to provide a one-to-one correspondence between the $G'$-reductions of $X$ and global sections of $X/G'$.
-It supports the geometric intuition of a $G'$-sub-bundle as a $G'$-thick global section of $X$.
-The group inverse allows us to identify $G/G'$ with $G'\backslash G$ and $G$-equivariant maps into $G/G'$ with $G$-equivariant maps into $G'\backslash G$: $f:X\rightarrow G'\backslash G$, $f(xg)=f(x)g$.
-Finding a noncommutative counterpart of these maps is the backbone of the Hopf-Galois Reduction Theorem.

-\begin{theorem} Let $G'$ be a closed subgroup of a topological group $G$.
-A principal $G$-bundle $X$ is reducible to a locally trivial principal $G'$-bundle $X'$ if and only if there exists a local trivialisation of $X$ such that all transition functions take values in~$G'$. \end{theorem}